top of page

 Meet John

 John Farrell's story is a testament to resilience, growth, and a passion for learning.
-Born and raised in Newark, New Jersey, John attended various schools in the area.
-These included Miller Street in Newark, Madison Avenue, and Myrtle Avenue in Irvington.
+Born and raised in Newark, New Jersey, John attended several schools in the area, including Miller Street in Newark, Madison Avenue, and Myrtle Avenue in Irvington.
 He graduated from Irvington High School in 1998.
 His academic journey continued at Caldwell College, where he earned a Bachelor's degree in Communications Arts and World History.
 This education laid the foundation for his lifelong pursuit of knowledge.

-John furthered his education with elementary (K-6) and history (K-12) certifications, aiming to inspire students at all levels.
-Before teaching, he worked as a UPS package handler at Newark Airport and in security services, meeting many types of people and gaining perspectives that now enrich his classroom approach.
+John earned elementary (K-6) and history (K-12) certifications to inspire students at all levels.
+Before teaching, he worked as a UPS package handler at Newark Airport and in security services, meeting many people and gaining perspectives that enrich his classroom approach.

 John's passion for teaching ignited when he began working in Newark Public Schools and city charter schools.
 He has held many roles, including substitute teacher, teacher's assistant, cross-country coach, athletic director, and U.S. History teacher.
 For over thirteen years, John has shaped young minds at Philip's Academy Charter School in Newark.
 His deep knowledge of history and dedication to student success continue to make a lasting impact.